ishandutta2007/free-api/README.md

  - Website record inquiry : Website record letter Query interf- <a href="https://www.free-api.com/doc/247"> Interface address </a>

- - ID information query (can be called online) </ b >: ID card information query (does not support querying centenarians) - <a href="https://www.free-api.com/doc/248"> Interface address </a>
+ - ID information query (can be called online): ID card information query (does not support querying centenarians) - <a href="https://www.free-api.com/doc/248"> Interface address </a>

  - Picture PS : Online picture plus text, returned as a string, need to be processed - <a href="https://www.free-api.com/doc/249"> Interface address </a>